polkadot-developers/polkadot-docs/develop/application-devs/system-parachains/interact-asset-hub.md

    _([example](https://polkadot.subscan.io/xcm_message/polkadot-c8d7186edb43a592d65b3b5a87c4ecaac38c5aa2){target=\_blank})_:

    - The [event](https://assethub-polkadot.subscan.io/extrinsic/4671081-0?event=4671081-1){target=\_blank}
-     `dmpqueue (ExecutedDownward)` in the System Parachain side with the following parameters:
+     `dmpqueue (ExecutedDownward)` in the system parachain side with the following parameters:
      - `outcome` with value `Incomplete` and with the type of error which in this example is [UntrustedReserveLocation](https://github.com/paritytech/polkadot-sdk/blob/c54ea64af43b522d23bfabb8d917a490c0f23217/polkadot/xcm/src/v2/traits.rs#L43){target=\_blank}
      - `message_id` which shows the hash of the XCM Transfer

-2. From a Parachain to another Parachain _([example](https://polkadot.subscan.io/xcm_message/polkadot-3e74e95204faa6ecf3c81f5129b85f498b89cff2){target=\_blank})_:
+2. From a parachain to another parachain _([example](https://polkadot.subscan.io/xcm_message/polkadot-3e74e95204faa6ecf3c81f5129b85f498b89cff2){target=\_blank})_:

    - The [event](https://interlay.subscan.io/extrinsic/3627057-1?event=3627057-8){target=\_blank}
-     `xcmpqueue (Fail)` in the destination Parachain with the following parameters:
+     `xcmpqueue (Fail)` in the destination parachain with the following parameters:
      - `error` which in this example is [TooExpensive](https://github.com/paritytech/polkadot-sdk/blob/c54ea64af43b522d23bfabb8d917a490c0f23217/polkadot/xcm/src/v2/traits.rs#L98){target=\_blank}.
      - `message_hash` which identifies the XCM Transfer.